-Each year we select one volunteer to be recognized as our sanctuary Volunteer of the Year.
+Each year we select one person to be recognized as our sanctuary Volunteer of the Year.
 This is our way of acknowledging the efforts of individuals who donate time and energy to help us meet our goals.

 The selected individual is also in the running for National Marine Sanctuaries Volunteer of the Year in competition with volunteers from the other 13 sites in the National Marine Sanctuary System.

 Andrea Stromeyer has been a volunteer with Flower Garden Banks National Marine Sanctuary since 2012, when she was a student at Texas A&M University at Galveston.
 After hearing a sanctuary presentation at a local school, she realized how few people knew about this thriving reef system off the coast of her home state and decided to help spread the word.
 Not only does she have the mind and knowledge of a scientist, but she also has the ability to share that information with audiences of all ages.